luismanuelamengual/NeoGroup-Framework/README.md

     }
 }
 ```
-Processor can have access to entities through the methods "createEntity", "updateEntity", "deleteEntity" and "retrieveEntities".
+Processors can have access to entities through the methods "createEntity", "updateEntity", "deleteEntity" and "retrieveEntities".
-If the user wants to retrieve entities with filters or sorted by a certain criteria, the class EntityQuery should be user.
+If the user wants to retrieve entities with filters or sorted by a certain property, the class EntityQuery should be used.
 This is an example of how the EntityQuery is used:

 ```java
 EntityQuery query = new EntityQuery();